 “Workout’s job is to achieve the maximum recovery on the loan,” White said.
 “The banking relationship with the borrower is not part of the agenda of the workout group, whereas the relationship banker will appreciate the fact that this is a cyclical period.”

-The rock-bottom prices of these crude resources has stemmed from a variety of factors such as the general improvement in drilling equipment at a basic level.
-As pointed out in a different Financial Times piece however, one of the bigger reasons is the U.S. shale and fracking industry.
+The rock-bottom prices of these crude resources have stemmed from a variety of factors such as the general improvement in drilling equipment at a basic level.
+As pointed out in a different Financial Times piece, however, one of the bigger reasons is the U.S. shale and fracking industry.
 There were at least two million oil and gas wells that had been hydraulically fractured in the U.S. in 2013, according to the Department of Energy (DOE).
 This has helped contribute to the overall 27% increase (~350 billion barrels) in global proved oil reserves over the past decade.

-The somewhat early detection of this potential problem, and the belief that all parties involved will work in a symbiotic way greatly improves the chances of avoiding a catastrophic market collapse.
+The somewhat early detection of this potential problem and the belief that all parties involved will work in a symbiotic way greatly improves the chances of avoiding a catastrophic market collapse.